 Restores a portion of Jet Pack energy when killing an enemy.

-Not recommended.
+A good option with Ambusher Jets, but not recommended otherwise.
 Jet Pack fuel is usually not in short stock, and your implant slots are better used by providing sustain, stealth or combat advantages.

 Seek not beauty in battle.